suryaansh001/Portfolio/README.md

 Vercel will automatically deploy your portfolio and provide you with a live URL.

+### Troubleshooting Deployment Issues

+If you encounter build failures due to package installation timeouts:

+1. **Network Timeout Issues**: The project includes a `.npmrc` file with retry configurations to handle npm registry timeouts
+2. **Lockfile Issues**: If you see "lockfile is not up to date" errors, run `pnpm install` locally and commit the updated `pnpm-lock.yaml`
+3. **Dependency Conflicts**: Ensure all dependencies in `package.json` are compatible with each other

+### Alternative Deployment Options

+- **Netlify**: Import your repository and deploy with automatic builds
+- **GitHub Pages**: Use GitHub Actions for static deployment
+- **Railway**: Simple deployment with automatic builds from GitHub

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements, please open an issue or submit a pull request.